-11.7 Conclusions
+7. Conclusions

-11.7.1 Regional Planning and Land Use Implications
+7.1 Regional Planning and Land Use Implications

 The regional planning strategies (of relevance to the Project) paint a clear picture of the desired future land use pattern.
-In summary, this desired land use pattern proposes significant residential, employment and economic growth in the Western Corridor and significant employment and economic growth in the ATC.
-In addition, the inner western suburbs of Brisbane are intended to accommodate a proportion of the region's predicted population growth through infill development.
+In summary, this desired land use pattern proposes that there would be significant residential, employment and economic growth in the Western Corridor and significant employment and economic growth in the ATC.
+In addition, the inner western suburbs of Brisbane are intended to accommodate a significant amount of the region's predicted population growth through infill development.

-The Project would complete a transport route connecting the Western Corridor, the Brisbane CBD and the ATC.
-The route would comprise the Centenary Motorway, Western Freeway, the Project, Inner City Bypass, Airport Link and the East-West Arterial to the Gateway Motorway.
+The Project would complete a transport route, which would connect the Western Corridor, the Brisbane CBD and the ATC.
+Namely, the route would comprise the Centenary Motorway, Western Freeway, the Project, Inner City Bypass, proposed Airport Link and East-West Arterial to the Gateway Motorway.

 The Project supports the regional strategic planning direction.
 By providing enhanced connectivity and accessibility between the Western Corridor and the ATC, the Project supports the regional planning objectives for these areas to become key places of residential, employment and economic growth.
-Furthermore, the Project would provide enhanced connectivity between activity centres in the SEQ region, in particular the Brisbane CBD, Toowong and Indooroopilly.
+Furthermore, the Project provides enhanced connectivity between other activity centres of the SEQ region's, being the Brisbane CBD as well as Toowong and Indooroopilly.

-With regard to the existing regional land use pattern, the Project would become an integral piece of urban transport infrastructure, which would improve existing land use synergies between the emerging residential and economic growth areas across the Brisbane region.
-The corridor provides a connection between emerging residential and economic growth areas in the region's west and south-west, with the Brisbane CBD and the Australia TradeCoast.
+Similarly, in regard to the existing regional land use pattern, the Project would become an integral piece of infrastructure, which could improve existing land use synergies between the emerging residential and economic growth areas within the Brisbane region.
+The corridor provides a connection between emerging residential and economic growth areas in the region's western and south-western corridors, with the Brisbane CBD and the Brisbane Airport (part of the Australia TradeCoast).

-11.7.2 Local Planning and Land Use Implications
+7.2 Local Planning and Land Use Implications

-The Project would support redevelopment and renewal within the inner western suburbs, and the implementation of the planning strategies within and adjacent to the Study Corridor, by reducing through traffic and improving local accessibility.
-This would in turn assist in the delivery of:
+The Project should facilitate redevelopment within the inner western suburbs and the implementation of the planning strategies within and adjacent to the Study Corridor, by reducing through traffic and improving local accessibility.
+This would provide:

-- improvements to local residential amenity on land adjoining major roads (ie: Milton Road) and also in nearby areas currently experiencing 'rat running' as drivers seek to avoid congested roads; - improvements in local accessibility and connectivity for vehicles, pedestrians and cyclists between residential neighbourhoods and to local centres and major activity centres within the inner western suburbs; - opportunities for improvements to public transport, including opportunities for the development of transit orientated development (TOD) adjacent to key transport nodes; and - opportunities for redevelopment and renewal in the inner suburbs, as constraints to development resulting from traffic congestion are eased and local amenity is improved.
+- improvements to local residential amenity on land adjoining major roads (i.e. Milton Road) and also in nearby areas currently experiencing 'rat running' as drivers seek to avoid congested roads; - improvements in local accessibility and connectivity for vehicles, pedestrians and cyclists between residential neighbourhoods and to local centres and major activity centres within the inner western suburbs; - opportunities for improvements to public transport, including opportunities for the development of transit orientated development (TOD) adjacent to key transport nodes; and - increased opportunities for redevelopment of the inner suburbs, as constraints to development resulting from traffic congestion are eased and local amenity is improved.

-However, there is potential for construction works to impact on the amenity of residential areas, if temporarily.
+However, there is potential for construction works to impact on the amenity of residential areas.
 In particular, there is potential for noise, vibration and air quality impacts on residential areas if not managed properly.
-Chapters 9 and 8 of this EIS address these issues, respectively.
+The Noise and Vibration Chapter and Air Quality Chapter of this report address these issues.

-11.8 Mitigation Measures
+8. Mitigation Measures

-Mitigating the impacts of the Project on surrounding land holdings and land uses would be focussed on maintaining the future desired land use outcomes for particular land parcels as per the Brisbane City Council's City Plan 2000 mapping.
-Also, mitigation measures would focus on the opportunities presented by the Project for urban regeneration as the overarching strategy of possible land use and zoning changes (see chapter 19).
+Mitigating the impacts of the Project on surrounding land holdings and land uses should be focussed on the maintaining the future desired land use outcomes for particular land parcels as per the City Plan 2000 mapping.
+Also, mitigation measures should also focus on the opportunities presented by the Project for urban regeneration as the overarching strategy of possible land use and zoning changes.

-Environmental Management Plans would be prepared by the Contractor for the construction and operation phases of the Project, to identify measures to ensure that environmental objectives and performance criteria are addressed, that potential impacts of the Project are minimised, and environmental values of the study corridor are protected and enhanced where possible.
+Environmental Managements Plans would be prepared by the Contractor for the construction and operation phases of the Project, to identify measures to ensure that environmental objectives and performance criteria are addressed, that potential impacts of the Project are minimised, and environmental values of the study corridor are protected and where possible, enhanced.